nspcc-dev/neofs-spec/95-glossary/glossary.md

 # Terms and definitions

 Object
- : The immutable piece of data with a metadata in form of a set of key-value headers.
+ : An immutable piece of data with metadata in the form of a set of key-value headers.
 Object has a globally unique identifier.

 HRW
  : HRW stands for (Rendezvous hashing)[https://en.wikipedia.org/wiki/Rendezvous_hashing].
 It helps to achieve 3 goals: